ten-protocol/go-ten/design/cryptography.md

 ## Rollup Encryption

 The rollups in Obscuro have an encrypted design.
-In the [Rollup Encryption](rollup_encryption.md) document the approach to encrypt and decrypt the rollup is described.
+The encryption and decryption rollup approach is described in the [Rollup Encryption](rollup_encryption.md) document.

 ## Key Derivation

 In order to avoid reusing the same key for all encryption, keys are deterministically derived from the Master Seed.
-In the [Key Derivation](key_derivation.md) document the approach to derive new keys from the master seed is described.
+The derivation of new keys given a master seed is described in the [Key Derivation](key_derivation.md) document.

+## Transaction Revelation Period

+Transactions are able to specify the different revelation period desired, while being EVM compatible.
+The transaction changes that specify the revelation period are described in the [Transaction Revelation Period](transaction_revelation_period.md) document.

 ## Data Revelation Mechanism

 Generating different Encryption Keys and associating them with different time lengths allows to create multiple Data Revelation Periods.
-In the [Data Revelation](data_revelation.md) document the approach to reveal data is described.
+The data revelation mechanism is described in the [Data Revelation](data_revelation.md) document.